fontanf/knapsacksolver/README.md

 ## Lower bounds

-- O(n) Greedy `lb_greedy/main` run Forward and Backward Greedy algorithms and return the best solution :heavy_check_mark:
+- O(n) Greedy `-a greedy` run Forward and Backward Greedy algorithms and return the best solution :heavy_check_mark:
-- O(n log n) Greedy `lb_greedynlogn/main`  run a Complete Greedy (continue filling the knapsack after the break item) and a Forward and Backward Greedy algorithm similar to the one described in "A fast algorithm for strongly correlated knapsack problems" (Pisinger, 1998), and return the best solution found :heavy_check_mark:
+- O(n log n) Greedy `-a greedynlogn`  run a Complete Greedy (continue filling the knapsack after the break item) and a Forward and Backward Greedy algorithm similar to the one described in "A fast algorithm for strongly correlated knapsack problems" (Pisinger, 1998), and return the best solution found :heavy_check_mark:

 ## Upper bounds

-- Dantzig Upper bound `ub_dantzig/main` :heavy_check_mark:
+- Dantzig Upper bound `-a dantzig` :heavy_check_mark:
-- Surrogate relaxation Upper bound `ub_surrogate/main` :heavy_check_mark:
+- Surrogate relaxation Upper bound `-a surrelax` :heavy_check_mark:

 ## Exact algorithms